Sugar Bowl Ski Resort: After opening

-But just as quickly as it all started, it came to a temporary halt when the US became involved in World War II.
-The resort had few guests and Schroll retired as president of Sugar Bowl in 1945 after the war and moved to San Francisco.
-Gone, too, were the "Snowball Specials", the Southern Pacific Railroad had decided to stop train passenger service to Donner Pass during and after the War and the Norden station became a place for storage of equipment.
+Operations to a temporary halt when the US became involved in World War II.
+The resort had few guests and Schroll retired as president of Sugar Bowl in 1945.
+Gone, too, were the "Snowball Specials", a Southern Pacific Railroad service to Donner Pass.

 After the war

-Klein returned to Sugar Bowl after the war, in 1946, as Sugar Bowl's ski school director and held the position until 1957.
-Klein believed skiing was a fashionable sport and started his own ski shop, out of the Sugar Bowl lodge, selling the latest ski equipment and clothing on the market.
+Klein returned to Sugar Bowl in 1946 as Sugar Bowl's ski school director and held the position until 1957.
+Klein believed skiing was a fashionable sport and started his own ski shop, out of the Sugar Bowl lodge.
 Howard Head, who invented the first metal skis, asked Klein to test his new laminate skis he was developing at the time and then offered Klein a one-fourth interest in his ski company.
 Klein declined the offer at the time and remained at Sugar Bowl, but later said he regretted the decision, after Head's company became one of the leading ski manufacturers in the U.S.

-The second chairlift to be installed at Sugar Bowl was in 1950, the new lift had a double chair and was installed going up Mt.
-Lincoln, opening up much needed new terrain for skiers, that for years had to be hiked up to on foot.
-Two years later in 1952 it was time to replace the original ski lift going up Mt.
-Disney and when Heron of Denver replaced the lift the state assigned the new lift with Permit #8.
-The original lift had been installed before permits were even assigned or it would have been issued permit #1 in 1939 when it was first constructed.
+A second chairlift was installed at Sugar Bowl in 1950.
+The new double-chair lift made new terrain on Mt.
+Lincoln accessible to skiers without hiking.
+Two years later in 1952, the original ski lift going up Mt.
+Disney was replaced.

-Due to the original design plans of Sugar Bowl, it was determined by Jerome Hill and others that a Gondola would be necessary to move people better into the resort.
-The following year in 1953 Heron of Denver installed "The Magic Carpet", the first aerial tramway on the west coast.
-The Gondola has since been rebuilt and upgraded twice since the original installation, by CTEC.
-It takes people from a parking lot on the north side of the railroad line, crosses over the tracks just past the west portal of the Southern Pacific's Tunnel 41, and deposits people in the main village.
+Based on the original design plans of Sugar Bowl, Jerome Hill determined that a gondola would be necessary to move people better into the ski area.
+In 1953 Heron of Denver installed "The Magic Carpet", the first aerial tramway on the west coast.
+The Gondola has been rebuilt and upgraded twice since the original installation.
+It brings guests from a parking lot on the north side of the railroad line, crosses over the tracks just past the west portal of Tunnel No. 41, and deposits people in the main village.

-The 1960s would usher in a whole new era in skiing in the Sierra Nevada and Sugar Bowl after the 1960 Winter Olympics were held in nearby Squaw Valley.
+The 1960s ushered in new era of skiing in the Sierra Nevada after the 1960 Winter Olympics were held in nearby Squaw Valley.
 Disney directed the Pageantry for the games, which today are better known as the Opening and Closing Ceremonies.
-The story goes that Alex Cushing, who co-founded Squaw Valley, was on vacation at Sugar Bowl in 1946 when he met Wayne Poulsen, who then invited him to look into opening a ski resort together.